Rob Paulsen: Career

-Paulsen first voice acting role came in 1983 with the mini-series G.I.
+Paulsen's first voice acting role came in 1983 with the mini-series G.I.
 Joe: A Real American Hero, where he played Snow Job and Tripwire.
-A few years later, his career launched into more roles such as Cobra Slavemaster and reprising Snow Job and "Tripwire" on G.I.
-Joe, Corky on The Snorks, Marco Smurf on the later seasons of The Smurfs, "Boober" on the animated version of Fraggle Rock, Hadji in The New Adventures of Jonny Quest and the title character Saber Rider and the villain Jesse Blue on Saber Rider and the Star Sheriffs.
+A few years later, his career launched into more roles such as Cobra Slavemaster and reprising Snow Job and Tripwire on G.I.
+Joe, Corky on The Snorks, Marco Smurf on the later seasons of The Smurfs, Boober in Fraggle Rock, Hadji in The New Adventures of Jonny Quest and the title character Saber Rider and the villain Jesse Blue on Saber Rider and the Star Sheriffs.

 During the 1980s, Paulsen also explored the field of live action films.
-His first movie was Eyes of Fire in 1983.
+His first film was Eyes of Fire in 1983.
 He played supporting roles in Body Double, Stewardess School, Warlock, and Mutant on the Bounty.
 He appeared in television shows during this time as well, such as MacGyver and St. Elsewhere.

 Paulsen became more prevalent in the world of advertising as well.
 In the 1980s, he had been the announcer for the sitcom Cheers and continued to secure roles as an announcer.
 He appeared as the voice of Mr. Opportunity, spokesman of Honda commercials on TV and radio, the announcer for Buffalo Dick's Radio Ranch, and the spokesman for Lucky Stores, a West Coast grocery store chain, before it was acquired by Albertsons in 1998.
 He provided the voice of Dog in the Taco Bell kids meal commercials from 1996 to mid-1997, with Eddie Deezen as the voice of Nacho the cat.